 Gathering around 30 parents and other like minded people, the support network formed and from there has grown into Epilepsy Action Australia, helping thousands of individuals and families around the country.

-The not for profit is celebrating its 70th year in 2022, and we spoke with Carol Ireland, CEO, about the organisation, what they hope for in coming years and their strong relationship with Accounting For Good.
+The not for profit is celebrating its 70th year in 2022, and we spoke with Carol Ireland, CEO, about the organisation, what they hope for in coming years and their strong relationship with True Accounting.

 Range of services